CodyDeepPlay/StudyExamples/ECG_signals/ECG_signals_README.md

 ## "ECG_segmentation.py"
-* This file shows an example of how to use an lstm based deep learning framwork to conduct ECG signal annotation.
+* This file shows an example of how to use an lstm based deep learning framwork to conduct ECG signal annotation. folder 'lstm_seg_raw20200710-1533' contrained a pre-trained model, this is a lstm based simple deep learning model.
+One can use the pre-trained model to conduct ECG segmentation.